tararoys/SinatraActiveRecordUsersSkillsProficiencies/README.md

 - [x] Now know to pull from a remote repository and push to a remote repository.
 - [x] Boot up the app
 - [x] check what the app currently does.
 It lets you sign in and view the main page.
 That's it.
+- [ ] create wireframe for what pages need to be added.